ahd-rafi/Bike-Shop-Sales-Analysis-SQL-Power-BI/README.md

 ## 🧾 Conclusion

 This project delivers key insights into sales patterns, rider behavior, and profit drivers.
 With a data-backed pricing strategy and operational adjustments, the bike shop can boost revenue and enhance customer satisfaction.
 The dashboard enables stakeholders to explore data interactively and make informed business decisions.

----

-Let me know if you'd like a 1-line version for your resume or a brief summary for LinkedIn/GitHub!